bitovi/academy/src/typescript/13-utility-types/utility-types.md

 };

 if (trex.age > 30) {
-  // there is no need to check if age is null because it is a required property }
+  // do something
+};
 ```
+@highlight  13, 20, 26, only

+In the code above, we are declaring `trex` to type `RequiredDinosaur`.
+This will help us skip the check if age is null step because it is a required property

 ### Setup

-✏️ Create **src/utility-types/utility-types.ts** and update it to be:
+✏️ Create **src/utility-types/required.ts** and update it to be:

-@sourceref ../../../exercises/typescript/13-utility-types/01-problem/src/utility-types.ts
+@sourceref ../../../exercises/typescript/13-utility-types/01-problem/src/required.ts

 ### Verify

-✏️ Create **src/utility-types/utility-types.test.ts** and update it to be:
+✏️ Create **src/utility-types/required.test.ts** and update it to be:

-@sourceref ../../../exercises/typescript/13-utility-types/01-problem/src/utility-types.test.ts
+@sourceref ../../../exercises/typescript/13-utility-types/01-problem/src/required.test.ts

 Run the following to verify your solution: